-Distribution and Access

-Students are provided access to textbooks/instructional materials to enhance the learning process.
+- Distribution and Access Students - O Students are provided access to textbooks/instructional materials to enhance the learning process.
 Additionally, individual copies of textbooks may be distributed/issued to students.
 In accordance with state law, every student shall be permitted to take any textbook specifically issued to the student home for the purpose of studying the textbook.
-This does not prevent the school or a teacher from requiring a student to return the textbook during school hours.

-Care and Protection

-Textbooks/instructional materials are issued to the students with the understanding that the textbooks/instructional materials will be properly maintained and returned at the appointed time.
+This does not prevent the school or a teacher from requiring a student to return the textbook during school hours. - Care and Protection - Textbooks/instructional materials are issued to the students with the understanding that the textbooks/instructional materials will be properly maintained and returned at the appointed time.
 Sanctions will be invoked in the event that a student refuses to pay for lost or damaged textbook/instructional materials at the replacement cost less reasonable depreciation.
-Sanctions are intended to prohibit lost or damaged textbooks/instructional materials through willful intent or neglect and include:

-- 1. The withholding of all grade cards, diplomas, certificates of progress, or transcripts until restitution is made. - The refusal to issue any additional textbooks/instructional materials until restitution is made.
-(However, access to textbooks/instructional materials shall be provided.)

-Nothing in this policy shall prohibit any student or parent from voluntarily purchasing textbooks/instructional materials.
+Sanctions are intended to prohibit lost or damaged textbooks/instructional materials through willful intent or neglect and include: - 1.
+The withholding of all grade cards, diplomas, certificates of progress, or transcripts until restitution is made. - 2.
+The refusal to issue any additional textbooks/instructional materials until restitution is made.
+(However, access to textbooks/instructional materials shall be provided.) - Nothing in this policy shall prohibit any student or parent from voluntarily purchasing textbooks/instructional materials.
+Parental Review and Access of Instructional Textbooks and Instructional Materials.
+In accordance with state law, parents/legal guardians shall be entitled to: (1) Review all teaching materials, instructional materials, and other teaching aids used in the classroom of the parent or legal guardian's child; and (2) Review tests that are developed by and graded by a teacher of the parent or legal guardian's child.
+Additionally, the district shall make all teaching materials, including handouts readily available for review upon request by the parents/legal guardians.